A comprehensive 10 session seminar with companion workbook for download or streaming to your computer or other mobile device

 Be His Witness, Part 1 – The Use of Questionnaires and Pamphlets in Sharing the Gospel

 “But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth” (Acts 1:8)

 How does your church train those 10-15% of the body of Christ that self-identify as having the gift of evangelism?
 Not every Christian has this gift, but every born-again believer is called to be a witness to a lost and dying world!
 Many leaders feel the burden to reach the lost but don’t really have the experience or training to actually reach people outside the faith.
 With more than 30 years of experience in teaching evangelism, Dr. Kelly explains how our approach can be used to help equip evangelists regardless of their spiritual maturity, age, experience, or educational levels.
 Watch our video about what the series contains!
 Click on the image to the left or select the format below:

-The seminar is available in Html5 streaming in the latest interactive flash file format, pdf files accessible through Adobe Reader and numerous videos formats for either streaming or downloading from Vimeo on your digital device or computer.
+The seminar is available in numerous videos formats for either streaming or downloading from Vimeo on your digital device or computer.
 A companion workbook for making copies or retention of key principles is available in either pdf download or spiral-bound hard copy.

 Select a link to skip to the specific topic.

 - It will equip you and others with a biblical perspective on the spiritual realities of our evangelism encounters.

 - It will equip you to equip others in the use of intentional outreach methods for neighborhood canvassing, marketplace outreach, or any other venue, i.e., sanctuary or event evangelism, food pantry, fairs, sports events, or any other public opportunity for church outreach.